muratk3n/thirdwave/en/README.md

 Or like McCain..
 Goldwater Republican..
 Thrifty, pro-biz, etc..
-These people must feel alienated in this latest GOP, Trump brought leftism (not "right populism" -good but wrong party-), and bunch of other stuff into the party.
+These people must feel alienated in this latest GOP, Trump brought leftism (good but wrong party), and bunch of other stuff into the party.

 ---